New On-Site School Now Open

-The Tribute is excited to announce Little Elm ISD’s K-8 Prestwick STEM Academy that will be opening on-site at The Tribute in the fall of 2014.
-The Science, Technology, Engineering and Math focused curriculum is the first K-8 public school of its kind in the Metroplex.
+The Tribute is excited to announce Little Elm ISD’s K-8 Prestwick STEM Academy opened on-site at The Tribute for the fall of 2014.
+The Science, Technology, Engineering and Math focused curriculum is one of the first K-8 public schools of its kind in the Metroplex.
 Click here to learn more about this exciting new school.
 Click here to watch a video about the STEM Academy.

 From Little Elm ISD: Our Mission

 The mission of Little Elm Independent School District, as a premier school system, is to educate and prepare all students to adapt and excel in a competitive global community through partnerships and programs that facilitate academic excellence within a secure and supportive learning environment.

 The Little Elm Independent School District encompasses 40 square miles in the southeast corner of Denton County on the north end of Lake Lewisville.
 Our district is one of the fastest growing districts in the State of Texas.
 We serve students who reside in the communities of Little Elm, Frisco, Hackberry, Lakewood Village, The Colony, and Oak Point.